Skip to main content

 [ I left for us, for our future...]
 "For what?
 For these... things?!"

 Ellen rejecting the "domestic bliss" Thomas is trying to provide for her, speaks of her dissatisfaction with her gender role; she can’t be anything other than a wife, trapped inside the domestic sphere.
-Futhermore, this also echoes on Ellen as “a woman born in a wrong era”, as Robert Eggers describes her, trying her hardest to fit into a society which has no place for her (unless it's in an asylum, as the narrative will make clear, later on), by repressing her own nature, until it explodes, as Robert Eggers has clarified: “As a 'Victorian movie' we're in this period that is famous for repressed sexuality, and the more you repress something, the more it wants to explode”.
+Futhermore, this also echoes on Ellen as a woman born in a wrong era, as Robert Eggers describes her, trying her hardest to fit into a society which has no place for her (unless it's in an asylum, as the narrative will make clear, later on), by repressing her own nature, until it explodes, as Robert Eggers has clarified: “As a 'Victorian movie' we're in this period that is famous for repressed sexuality, and the more you repress something, the more it wants to explode”.

-This "dissatisfaction" finds reference in the "Dracula" novel, and in a line most Feminist literary critics interpret as the reason for Lucy Westenra being punished by the narrative with death and vampirism: "Here was I almost making fun of this great hearted, true gentleman.
+This "dissatisfaction" finds reference in the "Dracula" novel, and aligned with the quotation most Feminist literary critics interpret as the reason for Lucy Westenra being punished by the narrative with death and vampirism: "Here was I almost making fun of this great hearted, true gentleman.
 I burst into tears, I am afraid, my dear, you will think this a very sloppy letter in more ways than one, and I really felt very badly.
 Why can't they let a girl marry three men, or as many as want her, and save all this trouble?
 But this is heresy, and I must not say it."
 This is a faint whisper of what sweet Lucy will become on her vampire form, the dreaded "devouring woman".

 As Ellen foresaw, once Thomas returns home, he brings news of his six-week journey to Transylvania.
 Here, Robert Eggers included the Hutters introduction scene from the original 1922, as Thomas gifts Ellen a bouquet of lilacs, and she looks at them, with deep melancholy.